ChaissonLab/vamos/README.md

 Vamos can generate annotation for aligned reads (phased or unphased) at each VNTR locus.

 ### <a name="emotif"></a>Efficient motif set

+The following applies to the motif set generated for Ren, Gu, and Chaisson, Genome Biology, 2023:
 We defined VNTR loci and motifs using a collection of 32 haplotype-resolved LRS genomes constructed by Human Genome Structural Variation Consortium.
 692,882 loci of simple repeating sequences on the GRCh38 assembly were obtained from the table browser tool of the UCSC Genome Browser.
 For each assembly, VNTR sequences were lifted-over and decomposed into motifs by Tandem Repeats Finder (TRF).
 Post-filtering step leaves 467104 well-resolved VNTR loci.